superstarlifter/doc/docs/how_to/data.md

 Certain field types allow you to change the formatting of the displayed value.
 Format options will appear in the Field Definition after you have selected an appropriate data type.

 #### Formatting choices
-Fields with format options will have pre-defined format choices to select from.
-Click the **Format Choices** drop down field to display the available choices for the chosen data type.
+Click the **Format Choices** drop-down field to display the available pre-defined choices for the data type.

 <img src="../assets/data_05.png"  style="width:800px" class="border"></img>

 #### Custom formatting
 If your desired format is not listed in the formatting choices, you have to option to customize the format using the **Format** field.
-This field will be auto populated with the format definition of the **Format Choices** field.
+This field will be auto-populated with the format definition of the **Format Choices** field.
 You can use this value as a starting point for your custom format.

 Changes to the **Format** field will change the **Format Choices** value and the format will be appended with (Custom).

-_In the example below the Revenue field's font color was changed to dodgerblue and a trailing 0 was added to the end._
+_In the example below, the Revenue field's font color was changed to dodgerblue and a trailing 0 was added to the end._

 <img src="../assets/data_06.png"  style="width:800px" class="border"></img>